thomvaill/tads-boilerplate/README.md

 A boilerplate to create a full Infrastructure as Code (IaC) repository, from provisioning to deployment with:

-- Terraform to create cloud infrastructure
+- **Terraform** to create your cloud infrastructure
-- Vagrant to reproduce a production-like environment locally
+- **Vagrant** to reproduce a production-like environment locally
-- Ansible to provision Virtual Machines and set up the Docker Swarm cluster
+- **Ansible** to provision Virtual Machines and set up the **Docker Swarm** cluster
-- Ansible again to deploy your stacks
+- **Ansible** again to deploy your stacks

 It handles different environments:

 - `localhost`: a single node Docker Swarm cluster on your machine, useful for development ([demo](https://asciinema.org/a/282625))
 - `vagrant`: a 3 nodes production-like cluster deployed with Vagrant on your machine, useful for testing ([demo](https://asciinema.org/a/282636))
-- `production`: the production :-) It can be created by Terraform or you can use an existing bare metal/VMs infrastructure ([demo](https://asciinema.org/a/282640))
+- `production`: your production environment!
+It can be created by Terraform or you can use an existing bare metal/VMs infrastructure ([demo](https://asciinema.org/a/282640))
 - other remote production-like environments of your choice: staging, qa...

 On top of that, it features:

-- A companion CLI (`./tads`), which is basically a wrapper of Terraform, Ansible and Vagrant commands.
-For example: `ansible-playbook -i inventories/production -D --vault-id production@vault_keys/production deploy.yml` becomes `./tads ansible-playbook production deploy` :-)
+- A companion CLI (`./tads`), which is basically a wrapper around Terraform, Ansible and Vagrant commands.
+For example: `ansible-playbook -i inventories/production -D --vault-id production@vault_keys/production deploy.yml` becomes `./tads ansible-playbook production deploy` :smirk:
-- Templated Docker Swarm Compose files with Jinja2, so you can define your services once, while being able to customize them according to the environment
+- Docker Swarm Compose files templated with Jinja2, so you can define your services once, while being able to customize them in each environment, from the same file
+- An example which implements [dockerswarm.rocks' recommended good practices](https://dockerswarm.rocks/): traefik with HTTPS (reverse proxy), and more coming soon

-With T.A.D.S., you will be able to onboard a new developer on your project in 02:30, with just 3 commands!
-No more outdated wikis or installation procedures.
+With T.A.D.S., you will be able to onboard a new developer on your project in less than 3 minutes, with just 3 commands!
 Even if you have a complex microservices architecture.
+Forget about your outdated wikis or installation procedures, they are no longer needed!
+See the [example user README](README.example.md) to get a preview of what your new procedures could look like.

 [![Example of a fresh development environment setup with T.A.D.S. in 02:30!](https://asciinema.org/a/282625.svg)](https://asciinema.org/a/282625)
 <div align="center"><sub>Example of a fresh development environment setup with T.A.D.S. in 02:30!</sub></div>